What is a brain aneurysm?

 - cardiac arrest

-A brain aneurysm is often found during a brain scan such as a or MRI.
+A brain aneurysm is often found during a brain scan such as CT scan or an MRI.
 These scans or other scans may also be done if the aneurysm bursts, to show where the bleeding is.

 Sometimes your doctor might do a lumbar puncture, which involves taking a sample of the fluid that surrounds your brain and spinal cord by inserting a thin needle into your back.
 This is to confirm whether you have a subarachnoid haemorrhage.